 Behaviour:

-If another type with the same uuid already is registered, it throws a TypeAlreadyRegistered exception as per TypeAlreadyRegistered.h in [SMP_FILES].
+If another type with the same typeUuid already is registered, it throws a TypeAlreadyRegistered exception as per TypeAlreadyRegistered.h in [SMP_FILES];

+If the typeUuid is not yet registered, the array type is added to the Type Registry.

+Existence of the type identified by the item type UUID in the Type Registry is not checked because the implementation performs “lazy” resolution of types, i.e. the type resolution is deferred until a model element is published against the type (or when the type is actually used).

 ECSS-E-ST-40-07_1440282

 The ITypeRegistry AddStringType method shall return the interface to a new String type, with the following arguments and behaviour: